CATEGORY: GRASS VALLEY

 Our house was separated from the main part of town by a park, and next to it a large rodeo grounds with race track, bleachers and a grandstand.
 Next to the grandstand were high wood fences that formed holding corrals and chutes for bucking horses and other rodeo animals.
 We loved to play in those corrals and in the grandstand.
 Later, all those structures were torn down and a new one-story grade school was built where the race track had been.
-If it had been there when we lived there, we would only have had to walk across the road to go to school instead of from one end of town to the other.
+If it had been there when we lived in Grass Valley, we would only have had to walk across the road to go to school instead of from one end of town to the other.